Plixer Product Release and End of Life Policy¶

 The Content Update numbering scheme is defined as follows.

-where MMYY is the release month and year of the content update.
+where YYMMDD is the release year, month and day of the content update.

 Supported Product Releases and Product Release End of Life Policy¶